lukereding/book_notes/guides_for/managing.md

 - Why do you think that?
 I noticed that Z happened the other day. . . .
 Is that normal or should I be concerned?
 - What keeps you up at night?
 Why?
 - How do you determine which things to prioritize?
+- What are the biggest things holding me back form having greater impact?

+Fixing problems with your manager:

+  - If your manager is too busy to talk about performance / your goals: you have to tell them it's a priority and make time for it
+  - If your manager is telling you _how_ to do everything: tell them you want to define your role more by the outcomes and less by the process.
+Ask what outcomes you should use to measure success
+  - If your manager praises you inappropriately: suggest alternatives to him or her